EYH0602/gunrock_web/docs/dcash.md

 control over.
-For modern apps, this server infrastructure typically comes in the form of cloud computing, and the app designers can run their software in the cloud with higher assurance that the hardware/software stack supporing their software can be trusted.
+For modern apps, this server infrastructure typically comes in the form of cloud computing, and the app designers can run their software in the cloud with higher assurance that the hardware/software stack supporting their software can be trusted.
 Therefore, app designers use servers to handle sensitive computation, like storing the full database of users or any financial transactions are managed by server software.